lina-l-hu/FulhausBETechAssessment/README.md

 # FulhausBETechAssessment

 REST API for common acronyms, built with Node.js/Express.
+Data is stored in MongoDB.

 ## Endpoints: